avolkov/solr-talk/README.md

-FuzzyWuzzy and Python Contenxt talk
+FuzzyWuzzy and Python Context talk
 ===========